1996Aurel/HLoG-VBGMM/README.md

 python main.py 'sample'
 ```

-## Reults
+## Results

 The figure below shows the different steps of the segmentation to obtain the blob candidates.
-The first image is an orignal MRI of a kidney sample acquired at 60 micron.
+The first image is an original MRI of a kidney sample acquired at 60 micron.
 The second image is the LoG filtered image at the optimum scale sigma.
 For details on how the parameter sigma is optimised, please refer to our paper.
 The third image represents the concave elliptical structure (potential glomeruli) detected by Hessian analysis.
 Finally, the last image shows the plausible blob candidates (in yellow), ie. the ones with the right size, on the original sample.

 ![plot](./figures/fig1.png)